-Pyi=C+1x=11+expAfx+B (1)
+Pyi=C+1x=11+expAfx+B (14)

-where yi is a sample, C+1 is one of the classes, fx is the SVM output, and A and B are scalar constants (Roberts, 2017).
-Line plots and contour diagrams of HAB probability as a function of explanatory variables were created by varying one or two explanatory variables at a time and setting the rest to the annual mean.
-Using this approach, the effects of wind speed and direction, riverine discharge, and nutrient loading on K. brevis probability were calculated.
+where yi is a sample, C+1 is one of the classes, fx is the classifier output, and A and B are scalar constants (Lin et al., 2007).
+Each explanatory variable was varied by 1-2 standard deviations around its mean while the other variables were set to their respective annual mean values.
+Line plots and contour diagrams of HABs probability as a function of explanatory variables were created by varying one or two explanatory variables at a time.
+Previous studies suggested that wind-driven upwelling advects K. brevis onshore and riverine nutrient loading fuels the K. brevis blooms.
+To quantify these effects, we calculated K. brevis probability as a function of wind speed and direction, riverine discharge, and nutrient loading.

-3.0 Theory/Calculations

-3.1 Support Vector Machine

-The Support Vector Machine (SVM) model is a supervised machine learning algorithm that seeks the hyperplane (Eq.
-2) that best separates two labeled classes from each other.
-It does this by maximizing the width of the gap between the two data clouds (Eq.
-3; Fig. 2a).

-(2)

-(3)